 In November 2011, CH2M HILL acquired Halcrow, bringing together two value-based cultures built around the principles of honesty, integrity and respect.
 Internationally known and admired for the technical excellence of its engineering and its innovative approach to problem solving, this award-winning company is now part of CH2M HILL.
 With Halcrow, CH2M HILL is stronger than ever and better suited to solve the world's most complex and challenging problems.
 Together, CH2M HILL offers a deeper portfolio of services in key markets around the globe with greater local expertise and experience.

 The history of CH2M HILL in the new millennium is still being written.
-And while the company of today, with 28,000 employees and USD$7 billion in 2012 revenue, differs considerably in size and capability from the small firm that opened its doors in 1946, it remains fundamentally unchanged.
+And while the company of today, with 26,000 employees, differs considerably in size and capability from the small firm that opened its doors in 1946, it remains fundamentally unchanged.
 Like other successful companies, CH2M HILL is built on the hard work of dedicated employees who want to do the right thing, a bit of luck over the years and the ability to respond to client needs and values with innovative solutions.